CarlosCapili/Data-Analysis-Portfolio/Consumer Shopping Trends/README.md

 | 45-54 | 60.33 |
 | 55-64 | 58.72 |
 | 65+ | 59.70 |
+- All age groups spend more than 50% of their purchases on clothing and accessories combined, while footwear and outerwear are the least purchased

 - Clothing and accessories are the leading categories consumers choose to spend their money with a total spending of $104,264 and $74,200 respectively.
 It can be seen that the average spending for a consumer for each category is around $60.
 However, consumers choose to spend more money on buying clothing and accesories.